aidandamerell/Spotlight/README.md

 ### Targeted Hashdump
 This function will perform a hashdump using secretsdump (from Impacket: https://github.com/CoreSecurity/impacket) to perform a DCSYNC style hashdump.
 Any function in the script which enumerates users (every function except: enumtrusts and domaincomputers) will allow for the dumping of hashes.

+### External OSINT
+This function allows you to provide a list of users which were found from OSINT, this can be useful when identifying which accounts could be easily compromised from an external perspective.

+### Domain Computers
+This will query the domain for ALL domain-joined machines, this can then be further filtered dependant on the machine type.
+A future release will include a DNS resolution module for the names returned.

+### Restore
+Whenever SpotLight is run a log file (YAML) is produced which contains all the information which was gatherd.
+Using this it is possible to create the relevant CSV files based on the data which was collected.

+### Cracked Input
+This feature will take output from JohnTheRipper and parse cracked credentials back into a csv file.

 ## Example Usage